mbazorjc/RISC-V/README.md

 # RISC-V
-Coding Challenge - Broadening the RISC-V High Precision Code Base and Reach
+Coding Challenge - Broadening the RISC-V High Precision Code Base and Reach.
+By Mbazor, Jeremiah Chinonso (jerry)

 Task:
 Please create a "Tower Of Hanoi" or "Conway's Game of Life" code demonstration in a scripted language or bash script.
 This can be short, just enough to demonstrate functionality with simple graphics.
 Ideally, you can identify and comment on the sections that demonstrate recursion and / or iteration.
 Optionally, place it on a publicly accessible github site.